 The drive to Kandy was not that impressive, but we got to see an elephant walking on the edge of the road.

 Where to stay in Kandy?

 Kandy is a beautiful small city, built on the hills, around a lake.
-We stayed here for two night at the beautiful OZO Kandy hotel, making the best out of its rooftop pool and delicious food.
+We stayed here for two nights at the beautiful OZO Kandy hotel, making the best out of its rooftop pool and delicious food.